 To illustrate this process:

-The link with UTM yourcompanyname.com/request-a-free-quote?utm_source=ycnpub&utm_medium=print&utm_campaign=ycn-vurl is shortened with the vanity URL ycnquote.com and redirects to yourcompanyname.com/request-a-free-quote
+The link with the UTM yourcompanyname.com/request-a-free-quote?utm_source=ycnpub&utm_medium=print&utm_campaign=ycn-vurl is shortened with the vanity URL ycnquote.com and redirects to yourcompanyname.com/request-a-free-quote

 It’s a complicated-sounding process that’s actually pretty simple to implement, and it’s convenient for prospective customers and a valuable data-collection tool for your marketing team.